Las Palmas De Gran Canaria Gran Canaria, Canary Islands Travel Guide

 Sítycleta public bike sharing (requires registration/subscription).
 Numerous private shops rent bicycles (road, mountain, city) and electric bikes.
 Good for exploring promenade/city.

 Drive on the right.
 Seatbelts are mandatory.
 Mobile phone use while driving is illegal without hands-free.
 Speed limits are enforced.
-Parking is challenging in central areas; use underground car parks.
+Parking is challenging in central locations; use underground car parks.
 Blue zones (paid street parking) have limited time.
 No specialty vehicles like tuk-tuks.